 Dahlias make it easy to keep your garden colorful from late summer through fall.
 As other annuals and perennials are starting to fade, dahlias turn on the flower power in an all out effort to dazzle and amaze -- all the way to the first frost.

 With thousands of dahlia varieties to choose from, part of the fun of growing these summer-blooming bulbs, is discovering new colors and flower styles.
 Learning to identify them by type makes it easier to recognize the different varieties and figure out which ones you find most appealing.

 To appreciate the full range of possibilities, you can visit the American Dahlia Society website, where you'll find hundreds of varieties indexed by color, flower form and flower size.
 For a quick overview, here's a look at the eight most common flower styles:

-Border.
+Border Dahlias.
 Border dahlias are the ideal size for lining a walkway or adding late summer color to pots and planters.
-The bushy, compact plants stand just 12-18” tall and never need staking.
-They usually start blooming earlier in the summer than most other dahlias and literally cover themselves with flowers.
+They have a bushy, compact growth habit and stand just 12-18” tall so never need staking.

-Decorative.
+Decorative Dahlias.
 This is the largest category of dahlias and offers the widest range of colors and styles.
-You'll find many excellent heirloom varieties as well as a steady stream of new introductions.
-Decorative dahlias can be grown in perennial gardens, display beds, cutting gardens, large containers and vegetable gardens.
-To learn more, you may be interested in: All About Dahlias, How to Plant Dahlias, How to Deadhead Dahlias (video), How to Grow Border Dahlias in Containers, How to Lift and Store Dahlia Bulbs and How to Pinch and Stake Dahlias.
+You'll find many wonderful heirloom varieties as well as a steady stream of new introductions.

+To see our complete selection of dahlias (available for spring shipping), click HERE.
+We also offer collections, which are a good way to sample a number of popular varieties.
+To learn more, you may be interested in reading: All About Dahlias, How to Plant Dahlias, How to Deadhead Dahlias (video), How to Grow Border Dahlias in Containers, How to Lift and Store Dahlia Bulbs and How to Pinch and Stake Dahlias.